metamath/lamp-guide/docs/index.md

 you'll be presented with a simple dialogue box to describe the global substitution<!-- ‡ -->:

-* In the "Replace what" field, enter what expression you want to change, (e.g., <tt>&amp;C1</tt> or <tt>( &amp;W1 -> &amp;W2 )</tt>).
+* In the "Match what" field, enter what expression you want to change, (e.g., <tt>&amp;C1</tt> or <tt>( &amp;W1 -> &amp;W2 )</tt>).
-* In the "Replace with" field, enter what expression you want the first expression to change into (e.g., `A` or `( ph -> ch )`).
+* In the "Match with" field, enter what expression you want the first expression to change into (e.g., `A` or `( ph -> ch )`).

 You can use fragment selectors to select one or two statement(s) before starting a global substitution.
-When you press the global substitution icon, a copy of the first fragment (in displayed order) will be placed in the "Replace what" field, while a copy of the second fragment (if any) will be placed in the "Replace with" field.
+When you press the global substitution icon, a copy of the first fragment (in displayed order) will be placed in the "Match what" field, while a copy of the second fragment (if any) will be placed in the "Match with" field.
 You can use the
 icon <img width="16" height="16" src="reverse.svg" alt="reverse"> (reverse)
 to swap the field entries.

 You can also use the checkboxes on the left to select steps before starting a global substitution.
-The steps selected first will be copied into the "Replace what" field, and the step selected second (if any) will be copied into the "Replace with" field.
+The steps selected first will be copied into the "Match what" field, and the step selected second (if any) will be copied into the "Match with" field.

 When you press "Find Substitution<!-- ‡ -->" the tool will determine if it can apply this substitution (that is, if the results are valid types